rmrmg/SuzukiConditions/README.md

 from reaxys database.
 One can download the dataset from reaxsys using published reaxsysID or can prepare own dataset - see readme.md file in dataPreparation/ for details
 - classification/ - scripts used for classification task with input and logs obtained from training
 - regression/ - scripts used regression task and related input and logs
-- gcnn_and_dan/ - scripts used for Graph Convolution Neural Network (GCNN) and Discriminative Adversarial Networks (DAN)
+- solvent_classification/ - scripts and data for advanced model for solvent classification.

 # How to start
 1. Unfortunately we cannot publish our reaction dataset instead one need to download it manually from reaxsys or use (or generate) own dataset using information in dataPreparation/readme.md